malcolmm20/gymJournal/README.md

 I used the map interface in the GymJournal class for the GymJournals routines because order does not matter for routines, and I referenced each routine by its name, so it was easy to make key value pairs.

+## Phase 4: Task 3
+After viewing the UML diagram I realized that my GymJournalGUI class doesn't need to have individual screen fields, because when I instantiate the screens, I add them to the screen hashMap, and reference them using the hashMap throughout the project.
+Otherwise, I am happy with the class hierarchies and associations I implemented.
+The only project feature I would change would be some options to make inputting workout values less tedious, although if it were an app on a touchscreen, I think it would be far less tedious.